A browser DevOps CLI

 one keystroke away.

-- HTTP↵Trigger staging deployPOST https://example.com/webhook/deploy
+- HTTP↵Trigger staging deployPOST example.com/webhook/deploy

 - URLOpen GrafanaLatency dashboard — production